TrainedTrex/sgp4go/README.md

 ## Implementation Notes

-This is a direct translation from the original SGP4/SDP4 implementation by David vallado and Dr. TS Kelso.
+This is a direct translation from the original SGP4/SDP4 implementation by David Vallado and Dr. TS Kelso.
 The code maintains the same algorithms and numerical operations as the original while taking advantage of Go's type safety and error handling.

 ## License